sosiristseng/sosiristseng.github.io/docs/applications/package-manager/apt.md

 ## apt-fast: apt in parallel

-[apt-fast](https://github.com/ilikenwf/apt-fast) is shellscript wrapper for `apt-get` and `aptitude` that can drastically improve `apt` download times by downloading packages in parallel, with multiple connections per package.
+https://github.com/ilikenwf/apt-fast is shell script wrapper for `apt-get` and `aptitude` that can drastically improve `apt` download times by downloading packages in parallel, with multiple connections per package.

 One can use `apt-fast` commands just like `apt` e.g., `sudo apt-fast update`, `sudo apt-fast dist-upgrade`.